Frequently Asked Questions

 How does one audition for the Jazz Ensemble?

-Auditions for the Yale Jazz Ensemble will be held Saturday, September 1, in Room 301 Hendrie Hall, 165 Elm Street.
-Auditions will include several prepared excerpts (PDFs are available for download here) taken from the coming year's program, the opportunity to improvise if you choose, and some sightreading.
+Auditions for the Yale Jazz Ensemble will be held Saturday, August 31, 2013 in Room 301 Hendrie Hall, 165 Elm Street.
+Auditions will include several prepared excerpts (PDFs are available for download HERE) taken from the coming year's program, the opportunity to improvise if you choose, and some sightreading.
 The Yale Bands has some instruments available for rental for those of you who do not have your own.
-Call us if you have any questions about auditions (203) 432-4111, and please attend the Yale Bands Information Meeting on August 26.
+Call us if you have any questions about auditions (203) 432-4111.

 What kind of time commitment is involved?